Ghanaian funeral casket: A symbol of style and culture

 The tradition of crafting fantasy coffins began in the 1950s in the Ga community, primarily around the Greater Accra region.
 The practice is attributed to Kane Kwei, a skilled carpenter from Teshie, a suburb of Accra.

-He initially created these ornate coffins to celebrate the life and work of the deceased, often tailoring the design to reflect their profession, interests, or status.
+He initially created such coffins to celebrate the life and work of the deceased, often tailoring the design to reflect their profession, interests, or status.
 Each coffin is a work of art, designed to tell a story about the person’s life, achievements, and passions.

 For instance, a fisherman might be buried in a coffin shaped like a fish, a pilot in an aeroplane, or a student in a pen.
 These unique designs celebrate the deceased's life and passions, making the funeral service a true tribute to their memory.

-There are also glass-top caskets that feature a transparent glass top, allowing mourners to view the deceased without obstruction, surrounded by ornate metalwork or wood carvings that add an aura of elegance to the funeral service.
-Custom caskets are crafted to meet the specific requests of the family, incorporating personal elements, such as photos, symbols, or favourite colours, making them a testament to the family's love and dedication to the deceased.
+There are also glass-top caskets that feature a transparent glass top, allowing mourners to view the deceased without obstruction, surrounded by metalwork or wood carvings that add an aura of elegance to the funeral service.

 Share